 Brethren from across Northern Ireland, including two senior officials from The Grand Orange Lodge of Ireland, were in town on Saturday for a very special celebration - the 145th anniversary of Britannia LOL 1912.

-Brilliant sunshine greeted the unfurling of a new banner at Cathedral Youth Club earlier today by the members of Britannia LOL 1912.
+Brilliant sunshine greeted the unfurling of a new Lodge banner at Cathedral Youth Club and the banner’s inaugural a parade of the city.

 Among those to join the Lodge members for an outdoor service of dedication were The Assistant Grand master of the Grand Orange Lodge of Ireland, Rev Mervyn Gibson, also the Grand Chaplain of the GOLI, and Raymond Spiers, past Assistant Grand Master of the Grand Lodge of Ireland and District Master of No 6 District of East Belfast.

 During the afternoon 50 Year Medals were presented to three members of Britannia LOL 1912, Norman Hughes, Victor Wray and Joey Stewart, and praise was led by the William King Memorial Flute Band.